The Bible says in Hebrews 9:21-22, “Moreover he sprinkled with blood both the tabernacle, and

 with blood; and without shedding of blood is no remission.”
 This verse is talking about one of the

-of the fact that man could not keep the law.
-Even during the time of the law
+was an admission of the fact that man could not keep the law.
+Even during the

-there was a need for a provision for forgiveness.
+time of the law there was a need for a provision for forgiveness.
 The word “remission” means forgiveness.
 But forgiveness could not be given

 unless there was a shedding of blood.
 That is because God is a holy God and He